Margam – Cistercian Abbey

 Architecture

-The main entrance to the church was in the west facade, on the axis of the central nave, possibly preceded by a porch with a gable roof.
-It led through a stepped portal with a semicircular archivolt, into which three columns with capitals on each side were inserted.
-Above, there were three windows of similar shape, all semicircularly closed, with archivolts supported by two columns on each side.
-The central nave was separated from the aisles at the facade by massive buttresses – pilaster strips.
-Inside, the semicircular inter-nave arcades were based on massive, four-sided pillars with stepped corners.
+The main entrance to the church was located in the western façade, on the axis of the central nave, perhaps preceded by a porch with a gable roof.
+It led through a stepped portal with a semicircular archivolt, in which three columns with capitals on each side were inserted.
+Above there were three windows with a similar moulding, all semicircular, with archivolts supported by two columns on each side.
+The central nave from the side aisles, each with a single western window, were separated on the façade by massive buttresses – lesenes.
+The side chapels and the chancel, which probably already had lancet windows, were surrounded by slimmer and more closely spaced buttresses.
+Inside the nave, the semicircular arcades between the aisles were based on massive, four-sided pillars with vertical offsets in the corners, straight plinths and narrow cornices in the capital zones.
+The four pillars at the crossing, supporting the four-sided tower, must have been more massive and impressively moulded.

 Current state

-To this day, has survived the twelfth century central nave of the abbey’s church, however shorter than the original one by two bays from the east.
-Unfortunately, the side aisles have been rebuilt, the church chancel, transepts and the central tower have also not preserved.
-In the form of a ruin, the chapter house has survived, unfortunately without vaults, which due to neglect have collapsed at the end of the eighteenth century.
-There are also relics of the eastern monastery range.
-The ruins are owned by the County Council and open to the public.
+To this day has survived the twelfth century central nave of the abbey’s church, however shorter than the original one by two bays from the east.
+Unfortunately, the side aisles have been rebuilt, and the chancel, transept and the central tower have not preserved.
+In the form of a ruin there is the chapter house, now without the vault that collapsed due to neglect at the end of the 18th century, but with a preserved central pillar.
+There are also visible relics of the eastern wing of the claustrum, adjacent to the chapter house, and annex in the south-east.

 bibliography: